rupalisinha23/python_interviews/README.md

+## Interview preparations

+This repository is just my practise solutions for interview questions that are asked frequently

 #### Application of Binary Trees
 To squabble about the performance of binary-trees is meaningless - they are not a data structure, but a family of data structures, all with different performance characteristics.
 While it is true that unbalanced binary